 Chronic lymphocytic leukaemia (CLL) is the most common form of adult leukaemia.
-CLL affects a particular lymphocyte, the B cell, which originates from the bone marrow and develops in the lymph nodes.
+CLL affects B-lymphocytes, which originate in the bone marrow and develop in the lymph nodes.
 Patients with CLL have too many abnormal lymphocytes, which accumulate mainly in the bone marrow and blood.
-The proliferation of these abnormal B-lymphocytes is the cause of symptoms you may have.
-Rixathon in combination with chemotherapy destroys these cells which are gradually removed from the body by biological processes.
+The spread of these abnormal B-lymphocytes is the cause of symptoms you may have.
+Truxima in combination with chemotherapy destroys these cells.